Life can only be understood backwards; but it must be lived forwards.- Soren Kierkegaard

 5 months after my surgery we left for a 3 month honeymoon, living in a van in Australia.

-On the day before we were to depart fo Oz, I discovered I was pregnant.
+On the day before we were to depart for Australia, I discovered I was pregnant.

 My life has continued to blossom.
 I now have 2 amazing kids.
 I am still in love with my wonderful husband.
 We live a life that we love.
 Living slow.
 Eating well.
 Resting.
 Working with nature.
 Growing food.
 I love my life.

 Wellness has become my embodied passion.
 I have lived the transformation.
 I have studied the many diverse yet connected elements of wellness and I will forever be walking and further uncovering my own wellness path.
-Over the last 10 years I have made it my mission to step into my life's purpose of helping others to find what I have found.
+Over the last 12 years I have made it my mission to step into my life's purpose of helping others to find what I have found.
 A life of joy.
+A life of vitality.
 A life of abundance.
 A life of deep love and appreciation for myself, for others and for the earth.
 This work fills me up!

 I see you.
 I feel you.
 I love you.